Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 Sorry to be harsh here, but it's true.
 No matter how good your system is, you still are going to experience FPS spikes in 3 moments: When you die, when you respawn, and when you use a portal.
 This problem also exists on Windows.
 Luckly most of the time it's not very noticeable.

+**Do FreeSync/G-Sync make a difference?**:
+Yes.
+Even if your hardware can run the game at 100%, without bottlenecks, running Quake Champions with DXVK you will get on average x2.5 worse frametimes than Windows.
+This is the result of converting a DX11 game to Vulkan in real time.

+The only way I know to avoid this, is to use a FreeSync/G-Sync screen.
+That way the screen will take care of syncronyzing the frames.
+In this case it's recommended to uncheck v-sync, and unlimit the FPS inside of the game.

 Other minor optimizations
 -----------------------------------------------